franeCode/DishDiary/README.md

 # 🍽️ DishDiary

-DishDiary is your go-to app for organizing, sharing, and discovering delicious recipes.
+Video Demo: [URL HERE]

-Whether you're a professional chef or a cooking enthusiast, DishDiary helps you streamline your culinary journey.
+DishDiary is a web application that simplifies the way you manage, share, and explore delicious recipes.
+Whether you're an experienced chef or a cooking enthusiast, DishDiary streamlines your culinary journey.

 🌟 Features